proindra/render_readme/readme.md

 * `cpu-beta` progresses slower due to lower priority

 The log output shows **higher accumulator values** for `cpu-alpha`, confirming the scheduler’s behavior.

----

-✅ This Markdown will render **cleanly on GitHub without spacing issues** and is an **exact structured conversion of your PDF**.

----

-If you want, I can also give you a **🔥 “top-grade GitHub README version”** of this with:

-* architecture diagram of the container runtime
-* supervisor + kernel module workflow diagram
-* container lifecycle diagram

-which would make your project **look much more impressive for submission**.